strosu/learning-notes/books/Desiging Data Intensive Applications.md

 Acknowledgements and retries
 - brokers wait for the consumers to ACK they received and processed the message; only then it is removed from the queue
+    - if a consumer picks it up and processes, but crashes before sending the ACK back, it will result in more-than-once processing, unless other measures are taken
 - when redelivery is combined with load balancing, a message can be reassigned to another consumer, but it will be out of order

 ## Partitioned logs